-It is not the Board's policy to require an updated assessment upon transition to the Halton District School Board.
-In those cases where an assessment is considered a key component to the transition planning, the Board will arrange for an assessment to occur with minimal wait time.
+It is not the school board's policy to require an updated assessment upon transition to the Halton District School Board.
+In those cases where an assessment is considered a key component to the transition planning, the school board will arrange for an assessment to occur with minimal wait time.